-Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-For certain covered services from certain non-network providers, in services authorized by Medica.
-For certain covered services from certain non-network providers, in addition to any applicable copayment, deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
-Additionally, these charges will not be applied toward satisfaction of the deductible and out-of-pocket maximum.
-(HPV) testing, cour man papillomavirus nseling for sexually ons, counseling for virus (HIV), and 6.
-All FDA-approved of women's contrace supplies and service considered preven ptives) and other See Prescription Drugs 7.
-Other preventive h nealth services Nothing The deductible does not apply.
-V. Professionally Admir nistered Drugs Professionally admare required to be designated facility If administered at a designated facility: Covered at the corresponding benefit level, depending on whether it is administered during a home health care visit, office visit or outpatient hospital visit.
-For example, if the professionally administered drug was administered during an office visit, then the professionally administered drug is covered at the office visit benefit level.
-If the professionally administered drug was administered during a home health care visit, then the professionally administered drug is covered at the home health care visit benefit level.
-If not administered at a designated facility: 1
+Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+For certain covered services from certain non-network providers, you are responsible for any charges in excess of the non-network provider reimbursement amount. and other supplies and services that are considered preventive health services 7.
+Other preventive health services Nothing W. Professionally Administered Prescription Drugs Professionally administered prescription drugs that are required to be administered at a designated facility If administered at a designated facility: Covered at the corresponding benefit level, depending on whether it is administered during a home health care visit, office visit or outpatient hospital visit.
+For example, if the professionally administered prescription drug was administered during an office visit, then the professionally administered prescription drug is covered at the office visit benefit level.
+If the professionally administered prescription drug was administered during a home health care visit, then the professionally administered prescription drug is covered at the home health care visit benefit level.
+If not administered at a designated facility: Professionally administered prescription drugs that are not required to be administered at a designated facility No coverage Covered at the corresponding benefit level, depending on whether it is administered during a home health care visit, office visit or outpatient hospital visit.
+For example, if the professionally administered prescription drug was administered during an office visit, then the professionally administered prescription drug is covered at the office visit benefit level.
+If the professionally administered